Amber Diceless Roleplaying Game: Reception

-Steve Crow reviewed Amber Diceless Roleplaying Game in White Wolf #31 (May/June, 1992), rating it a 4 out of 5 and stated that "It is undoubtedly a game for experienced gamers.
+Steve Crow reviewed Amber Diceless Roleplaying Game for White Wolf #31 (May/June, 1992), rating it a 4 out of 5 and stated that "It is undoubtedly a game for experienced gamers.
 While I would not recommend Amber to novices, it is a must buy for experienced gamemasters and players looking for new challenges."

 In the June 1992 edition of Dragon (Issue 182), both Lester Smith and Allen Varney published reviews of this game.